 2019.
 LEXICAL COMBINABILITY OF ADJECTIVES AND NOUNS EXPRESSING ELEMENTS OF APPRAISAL.
 Humanities & Social Sciences Reviews 7:6 ► pp. 978 ff.

 2020.
 A Brief Introduction to the Natural Semantic Metalanguage Approach.
 In Studies in Ethnopragmatics, Cultural Semantics, and Intercultural Communication, ► pp. 13 ff.

 Trnavac, Radoslava & Maite Taboada

-This list is based on CrossRef data as of 11 april 2021.
+This list is based on CrossRef data as of 9 april 2022.
 Please note that it may not be complete.
 Sources presented here have been supplied by the respective publishers.
-Any errors therein should be reported to them.